 All State and National Board Examinations are in English; therefore the School of Optometry requires that written materials in classes, laboratories, clinical records and examinations be in English.
 The School's curriculum is taught in English mostly by faculty whose primary language is Spanish, and almost all patient care provided in the School's clinical systems requires entering students to understand and speak Spanish.
 In the primary eye care courses, students must approve a clinical proficiency examination in Spanish.
 These language requirements of the Doctor of Optometry program results in the refinement of its graduates' bilingual abilities.
-The School offers two basic Spanish conversational skill courses in the first year for non-native English speaking students within the curriculum as well as two basic English conversational skill courses for non - native Spanish speaking students.
+The School offers two basic Spanish conversational skill courses in the first year English speaking students within the curriculum.
+The School also offers two additional elective courses during the second year for those students who wish to expand their Spanish knowledge.